 Make sure you don’t limit yourself to only major outlets, though.
 Reach out to smaller locations as well.
 Bloggers, smaller online papers, and current contacts are all likely to be interested and will be a bit easier to get coverage from.
 (If your client is local, reach out to businesses and bloggers in your area.)

 - Make sure and follow up

 This is key.
 Building a relationship with people who have initially published what you have to say makes them good candidates for assets down the road.
 If it’s in their field, they’ll be a lot more likely to help promote your piece on their blog or via social media.
-No doubt, you have a black book of guest blogging locations; do something similar with your HARO contacts.
+No doubt, you have a black book of guest blogging ideas or websites; do something similar with your HARO contacts.